Arslan Azad

 Topic: "Evaluation for improving course design and teaching practice in higher education"

-Supervisors: Prof. Shane Dawson, A/Prof. Negin Mirriahi and Dr. Vitomir Kovanović
+Supervisors: Prof. Shane Dawson, A/Prof. Negin Mirriahi and A/Prof. Vitomir Kovanović

 Alrike Claassen is a PhD student at UniSA Education Futures and a part-time Instructional Designer at the Centre for Change and Complexity in Learning (C3L).
 Previously, Alrike worked as Instructional Designer in Higher Education in South Africa.
 Her research interest includes the intersection between learning analytics, educational design and teacher practice in the context of Higher Education.